Chanson9892/Chanson9892/README.md

 ### Hi there, I am Chandler

-## I am a Full Stack web Developer
+## I am a Software Engineer at T-Mobile via Infosys

-- I am currently practicing algorithms and data structures
 <br />

 ---